Razanfaris90/Beauty-Glow/README.md

 # Beauty & Glow

- product.html, proudct2.html, and like.html provide detailed information on beauty products, including styling and usage tips.
--ow** is a comprehensive w Files like news.html, contactus.html, and polices.html cover additional content such as beauty news, contact information, and website policies.
+ product.html, proudct2.html, and like.html provide detailed information on beauty products, including styling and usage tips. news.html, contactus.html, and polices.html cover additional content such as beauty news, contact information, and website policies.
--s a comprehen The main stylesheet that brings consistent, responsive styling to all pages.
+The main stylesheet that brings consistent, responsive styling to all pages.
 -ty-Glow** is  JavaScript file to enhance interactive elements throughout the site.

 ## How to Run